- About Us

 InterVarsity is on Many Campuses

 Part of the answer to that question relates to the kind of Christian community available to college students.
-InterVarsity Christian Fellowship has almost 900 chapters on over 575 campuses.
+InterVarsity Christian Fellowship has more than 900 chapters on almost 600 campuses.
 Those numbers include 108 chapters at the schools on the 2008 U.S. News and World Report list of the top 25 colleges.

 InterVarsity chapters provide much more than fellowship.
 They give you opportunities to grow your faith and challenge you with ways to respond to God’s call to serve Him no matter what your chosen field.
 They will also often help connect you with Christian faculty.
 For some up-to-date additional reading to help you prepare for the transition, here are three suggestions: